scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 .. topic:: Terminology:

-    Statsmodel uses a statistical terminology: the `y` variable in statsmodel is called 'endogenous' while the `x` variable is called exogenous.
+    Statsmodels uses a statistical terminology: the `y` variable in statsmodels is called 'endogenous' while the `x` variable is called exogenous.
 This is discussed in more detail `here
     <http://statsmodels.sourceforge.net/devel/endog_exog.html>`_.